steventango/cmput-412-website/exercise-2.md

 wheels quickly slip.
 We were quite surprised about this, since we expected the higher the speed the higher the noise, though our 3 empirical runs simply don't support that conclusion

-    + Image with difference in measurements
-    - Explain the rotation task (link failed video, it's the only one we have)
-    - TODO: explain math about driving duckiebot in the circle
-    - Talk about the use of `rospy.on_shutdown()` hooks to cleanly exit
-    - Explain how rosbags work
-    + Link script and matplotlib quiver plot of pose

 ### Rotation task